 You’ve probably been hearing about EMV, or the transition to payment cards embedded with electronic chips, for a long time.
 In October 2015, the rollout of EMV in the US reaches a major milestone.
 This is when liability for fraudulent payments will shift to merchants who are unable to process EMV transactions when a chip card is presented for payment.
-This liability shift could have a major impact on businesses (both large and small) that are unprepared.
+This mandate and liability shift could have a major impact on businesses (both large and small) that are unprepared.

 EMV, for financial institutions, is one of the biggest changes to happen in the payments world in a long time.
 Financial Institutions need to be concerned with upgrading ATMs to read chip cards, reissuing large portfolios of existing payment cards, and supporting small businesses that lean on them for merchant services.
 As you consider all of the issues that accompany the introduction of chip cards in the US, use our Chip Card 101 as a handy reference for commonly asked questions about EMV.